yazoink/dotfiles/README.md

 - `$ git clone https://github.com/yazoink/dotfiles && mv dotfiles ~/.dotfiles && cd ~/.dotfiles`
 - `./install.sh cyberia` or `./install.sh fluoride` or `./install.sh shared`

-### Disclaimer
-the installer is quite aggresive with renaming directories and such.
-If you're not me, make sure you read through the script before running it.

 ## Differences between options
 ### cyberia
 - size 12 font, optimal for smaller resolutions